Ontotext-AD/ttyg-evaluation/README.md

 # Talk to Your Graph (TTYG) Evaluation

-TTYG Evaluation is a Python module for evaluating whether LLM agents correctly orchestrate and invoke available tools to answer user questions, based on a gold-standard corpus of tool call expectations.
+This is a Python module for assessing the quality of question-answering systems such as ones based on LLM agents, based on a set of questions and reference answers for them.
+This includes evaluating the final answer and the steps used to reach the answer (such as orchestrated and invoked tools), compared to the given reference steps.

 ## License